Laurent Dubois, Ph.D.

 Professor of Romance Studies and History

-Laurent Dubois is the Marcello Lotti Professor of Romance Studies and History and is the founder and Faculty Director of the Forum for Scholars & Publics at Duke University.
+Laurent Dubois is Professor of Romance Studies and History and the founder and Faculty Director of the Forum for Scholars & Publics at Duke University.
 From 2010 to 2013, he was the co-director of the Haiti Laboratory of the Franklin Humanities Institute.
-He is the author of five books, including Avengers of the New World: The Story of the Haitian Revolution (2004) and A Colony of Citizens: Revolution and Slave Emancipation in the French Caribbean, 1787-1804 (2004), which won four book prizes including the Frederick Douglass Prize.
-He has also written about the politics of soccer, with Soccer Empire: The World Cup and the Future of France (2010) and is the founding editor of the Soccer Politics Blog.
-His most recent book is Haiti: The Aftershocks of History (2012).
-He is currently writing a history of the Banjo as an Afro-Atlantic instrument (under contract with Harvard University Press).
-He has received a Guggenheim Fellowship, a National Humanities Fellowship, and a Mellon New Directions Fellowship to support this work, some of which is showcased on the Banjology website.
-His writings have appeared in The Nation, The New Yorker website, Sports Illustrated, the New York Times, and the Los Angeles Times.
-He is active on twitter as @Soccerpolitics.
+He is the author of six books, including Avengers of the New World: The Story of the Haitian Revolution (2004) and A Colony of Citizens: Revolution and Slave Emancipation in the French Caribbean, 1787-1804 (2004), which won four book prizes including the Frederick Douglass Prize, and Haiti: The Aftershocks of History (2012).
+He has also written about the politics of soccer, with Soccer Empire: The World Cup and the Future of France (2010), and is the founding editor of the Soccer Politics Blog.
+His most recent book is The Banjo: America's African Instrument (2016).
+He is the recipient of a Guggenheim Fellowship, a National Humanities Center Fellowship, and a Mellon New Directions Fellowship.
+He is also involved in several Digital Humanities projects, including the Soccer Politics blog and the Banjology website.
+His writings have appeared in The Nation, The New Yorker, Sports Illustrated, The New Republic, The New York Times, The Los Angeles Times, and Slate.
+He tweets as @Soccerpolitics.

 Margaret L. (Lou) Brown, Ph.D.